0p3r4t0r/CV_Templates/README.md

 How To LaTeX in Japanese (Ubuntu)
 -------------------------
 -------------------------
-When I was first starting this project I had a great deal of trouble trying to get LaTeX to compile in Japanese.
+When I was first starting this project I had a great deal of trouble trying to get LaTeX to compile my resume in Japanese.
 I run ElementaryOS which is built on Ubuntu LTS, so the guide below should work for any Ubuntu-based distributions of linux.
 This guide assumes that you already have Japanese typing enabled on your system.
 At the end of the guide I will include an example of a LaTeX template that you can use for Japanese.

 A Step-by-Step Guide
 -------------------------